nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 #### 3.7.1 Setting Minimum Required Quantity
 There are two ways to set a stock's minimum required quantity.

-The first is to specify it when adding the stock, using the optional parameter `-m <minimum quantity>`.
+The first is to specify it when adding the stock, using the optional parameter `-m <MinimumQuantity>`.
 An additional confirmation message will acknowledge your use of the optional parameter.

-Format: `add stock <StockType> <Stock Code> <Quantity> <Description> -m <Minimum Quantity>`
+Format: `add stock <StockType> <Stock Code> <Quantity> <Description> -m <MinimumQuantity>`

 eg. `add stock Resistor R1k 1000 1Kohm resistor -m 500`